 Then came the dread, and not the kind that comes from when you realize you’ve accidentally booked into a haunted AirBnB – I mean, you really should have known from the description: A cabin in the woods?
 One bridge in and out?
 And why would the owner, someone named Professor Knowby, list “creepy cellar” as the cabin’s main feature?
 Anyway, the kind of dread I was experiencing was the pressure in knowing that I suddenly had the responsibility, not only to other fans of the movie, but also to myself, to make an escape room worthy of Raimi’s and Campbell’s genius.

 The hard work was just beginning.

-Andrea and Yuri have done an amazing job capturing the tone of the movie.
-And I dare say that my team has matched their acting by creating an escape room experience that is worthy of the Evil Dead 2: Dead by Dawn™, because it’s an escape room that hasn’t just been designed and hand crafted by veterans of the format, but also by some of the biggest fans of the movie you’d ever want to meet…seriously, if we were any bigger fans, you wouldn’t want to meet us because all we could talk about would be Evil Dead 2: Dead by Dawn™.
+Andrea and Yuri have done an amazing job capturing the movie’s tone.
+And I dare say that my team has matched their acting by creating an escape room experience that is worthy of the Evil Dead 2: Dead by Dawn™, because it’s an escape room that hasn’t just been designed and handcrafted by veterans of the format, but also by some of the biggest fans of the movie you’d ever want to meet…seriously, if we were any bigger fans, you wouldn’t want to meet us because all we could talk about would be Evil Dead 2: Dead by Dawn™.